dipesh1dp/langchain-101/README.md

 ### 04 — Building a RAG Chatbot (PDF QA) 📄
 - Load and chunk PDFs.
 - Use vector stores to retrieve relevant chunks.
-- Integrate retrieval with your chatbot.
+- Integrate retrieval with the chatbot.
-- Ask questions directly from your documents.
+- Ask questions directly from the documents.

 ---